-A key issue, which arises both from the case law and also from one of the four criteria mentioned above, is the need to consider whether a waste has been fully - or "completely" - recovered.
-For example, the first three of the four criteria all point to the need for the recovered material to be suitable for the use it is put.
-Overall, this issue must be approached carefully, particularly as EU and national law requires that a case-by-case approach is taken, with the Court of Justice's jurisprudence emphasising that it is absolutely fundamental that the requirements of the governing EU legislation are not being circumvented.
-If, for example, demolition waste such as unsorted and otherwise unprocessed broken bricks and concrete is imported onto a road scheme from any location outside the CPO boundaries or from a construction activity unconnected with the development, this material is likely to be considered to be waste.
+A key issue, which arises both from the case law and also from one of the four criteria mentioned previously, is the need to consider whether a waste has been fully - or "completely" - recovered.
+For example, the first three of the four criteria highlight the need for the recovered material to be suitable for the specified use.
+Overall, this issue must be approached carefully, particularly as EU and national law requires that a case-by-case approach is taken, with the CJEU's jurisprudence emphasising that it is absolutely fundamental that the requirements of the governing EU legislation are not being circumvented.

+If, for example, demolition waste such as unsorted and otherwise unprocessed broken bricks and concrete is imported onto a road project from any location outside the project site or from a construction activity unconnected with the development, this material is likely to be considered to be waste.
 The fact that this material has been taken away from the site of its generation is a good indication that the holder of the waste has discarded it, even more so if the activities at the source are unconnected to the road development.
 Being defined as waste in such circumstances, the law requires that it must stay so defined until "completely" recovered.

-Should the material be used directly as fill and not be subject to intermediate processing - the latter issue is discussed below - the actual recovery process takes place when the materials have been combined into the foundations of whatever structure is being constructed on the road scheme.
+Should the material be used directly as fill and not be subject to intermediate processing - the latter issue is discussed in the following paragraph - the actual recovery process takes place when the materials have been combined into the foundations of whatever structure is being constructed on the road project.

-Increasingly, construction and demolition wastes are being subject to forms of intermediate processing, such as crushing and screening.
+Increasingly, C&D wastes are being subject to forms of intermediate processing, such as crushing and screening.
 For a recovered material to fall out of the definition of waste, there is the requirement of EU-generated case law that recovery must be "complete", with this being demonstrated in respect of the need to satisfy each of the four end-of-waste criteria.
 In general, recovery in such circumstances will be regarded as complete only when the materials have been processed to a consistent pre-defined standard or specification which allows for their immediate re-use.

 Accordingly, in order to be confident that recovery is complete and that a material is no longer waste, an operator of a recovery facility or a recipient of the resultant material must be in a position to satisfy certain key issues.
-These include demonstrating:
+These include demonstrating the following:

-- That the quality of the resultant material is governed by an identifiable standard or specification - How compliance with that standard or specification is being assured on a day-to-day and load-by-load basis - That the material that is recovered can be used in exactly the same manner as an equivalent virgin material and without the need for any further processing - That no environmental risk or other related concerns will arise from the material's transportation, storage or end-use - That the intended end-use is certain and will take place immediately; in other words, that a readily available market for the material already exists and is immediately accessible - That the material resultant from the processing operation has a significant market value to prospective purchasers.
+- That the quality of the resultant material is governed by an identifiable standard or specification; - How compliance with that standard or specification is being assured on a day-to-day and load-by-load basis; - That the recovered material can be used in exactly the same manner as an equivalent virgin material and without the need for any further processing; - That no environmental risk or other related concerns will arise from the material's transportation, storage or end-use; - That the intended end-use is certain and will take place immediately, i.e. that a readily available market for the material already exists and is immediately accessible; and - That the material resultant from the processing operation has a significant market value to prospective purchasers.